Dubuque Make A Difference Day

-Interested in sponsoring a family or volunteering for Santa’s Helper?
+Interested in sponsoring a family or volunteering for Project Holiday?
 Please contact Mary Billmeyer at (563) 556-5130 ext.
 11 or email@example.com to learn more.

 Operation: New View CAA assists clients with filing out their Iowa Rent Reimbursement Claim for the State of Iowa program.
 This allows elderly and disabled people to receive a percentage of their rent reimbursed the previous calendar year.
 The program will start in mid-January.

 - Lived in Iowa all or part of 2018 and live in Iowa now